Educating Veterans on Energy Security

 - Provide a physical space for the event

-- Help promote the event, recruit veterans, and identify the best speakers.
+- Help promote the event to recruit veterans and find the best speakers.

 - Host catering for coffee, lunch, or a reception